TessAquilon/project-express-api/README.md

 ## The problem

 The problem was to create an Express API, using a provided dataset or a dataset of our choice.
-I found my dataset on Kaggle https://www.kaggle.com/datasets/konradb/trans-rights-indicator-project/data and converted it to JSON using this nifty tool https://csvjson.com/.
+I found the TRIP dataset on Kaggle https://www.kaggle.com/datasets/konradb/trans-rights-indicator-project/data and converted it to JSON using https://csvjson.com/.

+## Features I would like to add

+I would like to turn this data into something visual and interactive!

 ## View it live